 Option Exercises and Stock Vested

-The following table sets forth certain information regarding any option exercises and shares of common stock vested during the fiscal year ended January 31, 2024 with respect to our NEOs.
+The following table sets forth certain information regarding the shares of common stock vested during the fiscal year ended January 31, 2025 with respect to our NEOs.
+During fiscal year 2025, none of our NEOs exercised any stock options.